 “But they’re always the ones that are rude with me!”

 Stephan held up a hand.
 “Don’t interrupt.
 You have a bad attitude about everything, you’re insubordinate, and you don’t get along with any of the other baristas.
-You’re toxic.”
+Frankly, you’re toxic.”

 “I thought I was getting along fine with everyone, but if it’s really a problem, I can fix it, I promise.”

 “It’s too late for that, David.
-We’re letting you go.
-We’ll mail you your last check.”
+I’m letting you go.
+I’ll mail you your last check.”

-David shot to his feet and held up both hands.
+David got to his feet and held up both hands.
 “Just… just wait a second.
 I try really hard, and I’m not trying to piss anyone off.
-Can’t you give me another chance?
+Just give me another chance?
 Please?”

 David threw up his arms.
 “Fine!
 But this place won’t be the same without me.”